marianosimone/take-a-look/talks.md

 ## Paul Lightfoot: "BrightFarms: A Produce Supply Chain Revolution"

+Paul Lightfoot is the Chief Executive Officer of BrightFarms, which designs, finances, builds and operates greenhouse farms at grocery retailers, eliminating time, distance and costs from their produce supply chain.
+With the elimination of shipping, and the drastic reduction of fuel consumption, carbon emissions and water use, BrightFarms enables grocery retailers to change their produce supply chain in a way that improves the planet and their profits.

 [link](http://www.youtube.com/watch?v=3ZDLo8yNxgY)

 ## Stephen Coleman: "The moral dangers of non-lethal weapons"

 Pepper spray and tasers are in increasing use by both police and military, and more exotic non-lethal weapons such as heat rays are in the works.
 At TEDxCanberra, ethicist Stephen Coleman explores the unexpected consequences of their introduction and asks some challenging questions.

 [link](http://www.ted.com/talks/stephen_coleman_the_moral_dangers_of_non_lethal_weapons.html)

 ## Brian Goldman: "Doctors make mistakes.
 Can we talk about that?"